Prag8855/aab/content/guides/work-visa.md

 ### Renew your work visa

 Your work visa is valid for up to 3 years.
-You must renew it around 8 weeks it expires.
+You must renew it around 8 weeks before it expires.

 You can also apply for [permanent residence](/glossary/Niederlassungserlaubnis) after 60 months.[^10]